Engineering for Transfer

 - Mechanical Engineering

-CU-Boulder: Front Range Community College and University of Colorado Boulder have a transfer pathway for all Engineering majors.
-Students on this pathway can complete their first two years of coursework with FRCC, then transfer to CU-Boulder and complete their bachelor’s degree in two years.
+CU-Denver: Front Range Community College and University of Colorado Denver have a transfer pathway for all Engineering majors.

 Other Transfer Agreements

 These agreements from the Colorado Department of Higher Education allow you to complete credits (how many depends your major) at FRCC that you can transfer for a Bachelor's degree in Engineering.

 Be sure to talk with a Pathways advisor when selecting your courses to ensure you will complete the courses necessary for transferring in your area of interest and to your desired transfer institution.